SFWLtd/grad-academy/front-end/workshop-3/readme.md

 6. The images to change their border color to #1abc9c when hovered over
 7. The border color to change slowly.
 (Hint: look at CSS transitions)
 8. The "And this text" paragraph to be colored #c0392b.
 The "Somebody else added this text" should remain black.
 Do this without changing the HTML!
 (Hint: CSS descendant selector)
+9. To change the main header to have a gradient background from bottom left to top right.
+In SFW style, the bottom left color should be #00a499 and the top right #00a9e0.
+10. Clint loves gradients!
+He would also like the body background to be a gradient from bottom left to top right.
+The bottom left color should be #ccc and the top right #eee.
+(Note you'll also want to make the body's height equal to 100% of the browser window for this to look OK. `100vh` should do it!)